 What support services are available to parents/carers?

 There are many sources of support that can be accessed.
-Please see our dedicated page, Support Services for Parents/Carers.
+Please see Mrs Doorbar for further details

 What happens when children with SEND transfer between phases of education?